fredmontet/llm-cps-ac/README.md

 This repository contains all archives related to the ICPR paper submission.
 The structure of this git is as follows:

-- THe [supplementary material](supplementary-material) directory contains the supplementary material for the paper.
+- The [supplementary-material.pdf](supplementary-material.pdf) contains the supplementary material for the paper,
-- The [case study 1 - heating simulation](case-study-1) directory contains all files related to the first case study.
+- The [case-study-1](case-study-1) directory contains all raw results about the heating simulation case study,
-- The [case study 2 - mediation w/ ChatGPT](case-study-2) directory contains all files related to the second case study.
+- The [case-study-2](case-study-2) directory contains all raw results about the mediation w/ ChatGPT case study,
 - The [llm-cps-ac](llm-cps-ac) directory contains the main source code for the project.

 ## Authors